gardc/Ai4Users/README.md

 ## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+To deploy the Next.js app you can use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Contributing

-We welcome contributions from the community!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get involved.

-## License

-This project is licensed under the [MIT License](LICENSE).
+This project is made by a bachelor group from informatics as a part of our bachelor thesis.

 ## Acknowledgements